ImChet/ChetBot/README.md

 * query - What you want to search for on YouTube

 ### /search github
-Search for anything you want to on github and ChetBot returns a link to the search results.
+Search for anything you want to on GitHub and ChetBot returns a link to the search results.

 `/search github <query>`

 Arguments:
 * query - What you want to search for on Google

-### /date
-Gives the current date and time.

-`/date`

 ### /up
 Changes the input provided to uppercase.